pac4j/pac4j/documentation/docs/profile-manager.md

 The profile manager is meant to deal with the user profile: it can be used to save or restore it.

-The profile manager is instantiated from the `WebContext`.
+The profile manager is instantiated from the `WebContext` and the `SessionStore`.

 ## 1) Retrieval